Chasnah7/aseprite-build-script/README.md

 As long as all dependencies are met and all paths are correct this script will automatically download and extract both the Aseprite source code and a pre-built package of Skia then run the build process.

+If updating from a previous version of Aseprite make sure you delete your previous working directory (DEPS).

 ## Dependencies

 * [7-Zip](https://7-zip.org/) (64-bit recommended)